nickorsk2017/demo-filter-react/README.md

 # Important

-Mockup data have not each data for filters.
+Mockup data have not each data for filters and sort.

+# To do

+Will better to use the storyBook and typescript later.